NeoSkin7/Website/site/content/quotes.md

 > Flavour is a physics concept paralleled in consumerism; imagine for a moment that we were shopping – don’t go shopping with a physicist if you wish to keep your sanity – and I asked you what type of ice cream you wanted.
 You’d probably look at me blankly and say: “type, don’t you mean flavour?”
 And this in essence is flavour in particle physics, the type of particle.

-> [Upon Electromagnetism] Maxwell’s new interaction has a relative strength of 10^36, that’s like your grandma (gravity) attempting to win a weightlifting competition against the strongest man in the world(electromagnetism)!
+> [Upon Electromagnetism] Maxwell’s new interaction has a relative strength of 10<sup>36</sup>, that’s like your grandma (gravity) attempting to win a weightlifting competition against the strongest man in the world (electromagnetism)!

-> This was apparent in the early universe shortly after the Big Bang when the universe was only 10^15 K (roughly the same temperature in Celsius at this scale).
+> This was apparent in the early universe shortly after the Big Bang when the universe was only 10<sup>15</sup> K (roughly the same temperature in Celsius at this scale).

 > In a very similar fashion to people who step in to settle an argument and restore all world order, bosons prevent the worst from happening within the universe – that is the complete lack of law and order within the very prestigious quantum community.

 > Photons, as previously expressed, are remarkable things – we experience them every second of our lives as the bouncing balls that allow us to see, but light is a wave, is it not?
 How can particles come together like starlings to form a murmuration?

 > Since mesons are composed of one part matter and one part antimatter (yes, it appears I have branched out into recipe books too now) the interactions between the two particles define the properties of the meson.

+> [Upon the Double-Slit Experiment] An electron beam gun [...] would most definitely ionise your coffee.

 > Theoretical physics has a gaping hole somewhere between the fundamentals and the beginning of it all.